frogro/PhotoboothProject_Pico_W_as_remote_button_and_rotary_encoder/README.md

 1. Download the latest adafruit_circuitpython_etc.uf2 file and copy it on the CIRCUITPY drive as described here: https://learn.adafruit.com/pico-w-wifi-with-circuitpython/installing-circuitpython
 2. Create your settings.toml file including your Photobooth´s AP wifi_ssid and wifi_password as described here: https://learn.adafruit.com/pico-w-wifi-with-circuitpython/create-your-settings-toml-file.
 3. Download the latest Adafruit CircuitPython Library Bundle that contains the required CircuitPython libraries for this project.
 Download the latest 8x.zip file from here: https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases/
-4. Unzip the zip file and copy the following files from the lib folder to the CIRCUITPY lib folder: adafruit_debouncer.mpy, adafruit_requests.mpy, adafruit_ticks.mpy
+4. Unzip the zip file and copy the following files from the lib folder to the CIRCUITPY lib folder: adafruit_debouncer.mpy, adafruit_requests.mpy, adafruit_ticks.mpy, adafruit_connection_manager.mpy
-5. Download the code.py file and copy it to the Pico´s CIRCUITPY folder.
+6. Download the code.py file and copy it to the Pico´s CIRCUITPY folder.
-6. Have fun!
+7. Have fun!

 <b>Expected behaviour:</b>
 Up to 5 buttons can be used which trigger up to 6 different web requests for start-picture, start-collage, start-custom, start-print, start-video and shutdown-now as descirbed in the documentation: https://photoboothproject.github.io/FAQ#can-i-use-hardware-button-to-take-a-picture.